Xcaciv/Xcaciv.Cupcake/docs/Xcaciv.Command.Packages.prd.md

   - Dependency graph is respected; required dependencies are updated as needed.
   - Avoid version conflicts; report when constraints prevent updates.
   - Validation runs after dependency updates; rollback on breaking changes.

+### 10.27.
+Control external dependencies policy

+- **ID**: PKG-027
+- **Description**: As a system administrator, I want to control whether command packages can have external NuGet dependencies so that I can enforce a strict security and maintainability policy.
+- **Acceptance criteria**:
+  - `AllowExternalDependencies` setting defaults to `false` (strict mode).
+  - When `false`, packages with external NuGet dependencies are rejected during installation with a clear error message.
+  - When `true`, packages with external dependencies are allowed; installation displays a warning about transitive dependencies.
+  - Setting is configurable via environment variable or persistent configuration file.
+  - Installation attempts on a package with disallowed external dependencies show actionable guidance (e.g., "Contact package maintainer to make this package self-contained").
+  - Audit logs record all installations that involve external dependencies for compliance tracking.